The more I use and study MIDI (usually in that order), the more I enjoy it.

 Even with only a few MIDI Plugins ready for demo (from a growing list), this shows some impressive flexibility of “modular MIDI processing.”
 MB shows how much musical frenzy you can get out of a single note…when pushed through the right path.

-These little boxes from (companies like) Future Artists definitely comes from, and encourages, thinking outside the box when it comes to creative applications of MIDI.
+These little boxes from (companies like) Future Artist definitely comes from, and encourages, thinking outside the box when it comes to creative applications of MIDI.

 It’s not much different than the magic of how a clean guitar tone, played through some special path of single-purpose stomp-boxes, can transform into something that not only sounds, but plays, like a different instrument.